Delhi HC orders status quo on Future-Reliance deal

-New Delhi, Feb 2 (IANS) In a big relief to Amazon, the Delhi High Court on Tuesday directed Future Retail Ltd to maintain status quo in relation to its deal with Reliance, the Bar and Bench reported.
+New Delhi: In a big relief to Amazon, the Delhi High Court on Tuesday directed Future Retail Ltd to maintain status quo in relation to its deal with Reliance, the Bar and Bench reported.

 Reserving its order in Amazon's interim plea to stop Future Group companies and officials from relying on the approvals given by the statutory authorities in relation to the deal, a single judge bench of Justice J.R.
 Midha said, "Immediate orders are necessary to protect the rights of the petitioner till the pronouncement of the reserved order."